BardicDefense/purple-hack/spells.md

 #### Contingency

 _Evocation (R: Self, D: Special)_
 The caster places a spell upon themselves that will trigger under a certain condition.
-The spell must be of 4th level or lower.
+The spell must be of 4th rank or lower.
 The triggering condition must be clear and specific.

 #### Control Undead